muratk5n/thirdwave/en/README.md

 ---

-Some criticize the inclusion of Philippines, India ..
-Beyond their current leaders, these countries are democracies, have institutional presence.
-Philippines President does not plan to remain in the job for life, in fact he regularly complains about the job and talked about quitting more than once.
+Some object to the inclusion of Philippines, India ..
+Both of these countries have enough institutional support for a democracy.
+Their leaders are criticized but Philippines President does not plan to remain in the job for life, in fact he regularly complains about the job and talked about quitting more than once.

 "President Joe Biden is getting ready to deliver on a key campaign promise by convening a Summit for Democracy..
 Representation from the